sarahaman/bookdown-start/docs/05-Descriptive-Statistics.md

 <img src="05-Descriptive-Statistics_files/figure-html/unnamed-chunk-5-1.png" width="672" />

-## Correlation of Numerical Data
+### Correlation of Numerical Data

 None of the numerical categories show much correlation with the price variables.
+However, there is some small correlation between the price variables themselves.

 ```r
 cards %>%